engineyard/ey-docs/pages/application_home.md

 # Applications

-This section outlines how to manage your application on EY AppCloud.
+This section outlines how to manage your application on EY Cloud.
 If you're looking to add SSL to your application please see this article: [[SSL Certs|ssl-certificates]].

 ## Add an Application

-You can configure many different applications and their corresponding repository URL and framework under Engine Yard AppCloud.
+You can configure many different applications and their corresponding repository URL and framework under Engine Yard Cloud.

   - In the top right corner, click on the **Create New Application** link.